 Graduate Financial Support

-The Field of Astronomy and Space Sciences admits only as many graduate students as it anticipates being able to support through their Ph.D.
+The Field of and Space Sciences admits only as many graduate students as it anticipates being able to support through their Ph.D.
 Every effort is made to offer full financial support to all graduate students until they complete their advanced degree.

 Several students enter the program with fellowship support from Cornell or fellowships from an outside agency.
 We also actively support students in applying for these external Fellowships, such as the National Science Foundation (NSF), NASA and National Defense Science and Engineering Fellowships during their first 3 semesters of graduate school.